filipesbp/hellen88m42bmw/README.md

 Part of https://github.com/andreika-git/hellen-one family Modification of https://github.com/rusefi/hellen88bmw board

 Wiring:

  Ground Pins - 6, 15, 28, 34, (39), (40), 41, 43, (44), (45), 55, 71, 76, (84).

-   () Not wiring harness but available on ECU.
+   () Not in wiring harness but available on ECU.

  ECU Power from switch relay 10A fuse Pin - 56.